 Seattle Association Asks City for Traffic Light Quid Pro Quo

-While Fauntleroy Community Association (FCA) board members say they’re fine with the Seattle Police’s plan to install a fixed speed-monitoring/ticketing camera in the Gatewood Elementary school zone on nearby Fauntleroy Way, part of the association’s property, they’ve asked for a current southbound warning light to be moved from the area, in exchange.
-The FCA made its request to the police department in a letter, pointing out that the current light isn’t effective for slowing down traffic near the community.
-The installation of the new camera is expected within a few weeks, before school begins.
-Speeders caught by the camera face $189 tickets.
-The police department has yet to respond to the quid pro quo request for the other light’s removal.
+While Fauntleroy Community Association (FCA) board members say they're fine with the Seattle Police's plan to install a fixed speed-monitoring/ticketing camera in the Gatewood Elementary school zone on nearby Fauntleroy Way (part of the association's property), they've asked for a current southbound warning light to be moved from the area, in exchange.
+The FCA made its request to the police department in a letter, pointing out that the current light isn't effective for slowing down traffic near the community.